xsampedro/quantum3_docs/output/quantum3/manual/quantum-ecs/systems.md

 The collision callback signals will be covered in the specific chapter about the physics engine, so here's a brief description of other pre-built signals:

-- `ISignalOnPlayerDataSet`: called when a game client sends an instance of RuntimePlayer to server (and the data is confirmed/attached to one tick).
+- `ISignalOnPlayerAdded`: called when a game client sends an instance of RuntimePlayer to server (and the data is confirmed/attached to one tick).
-- `ISignalOnAdd<T>`, `ISignalOnRemove<T>`: called when a component type T is added/removed to/from an entity.
+- `ISignalOnComponentAdded<T>`, `ISignalOnComponentRemoved<T>`: called when a component type T is added/removed to/from an entity.

 ## Triggering Events